chibisafe/chibisafe/README.md

 - [kayo.pics](https://kayo.pics): File hosting for all~
 - [dmca.gripe](https://dmca.gripe): a dmca-resistant, permanent file hosting service.
 - [succmy.wang](https://succmy.wang): A private clone with a funny name
+- [i-want-to.2dgirls.date](https://i-want-to.2dgirls.date): A clone that screams what you want (WIP)
 - Feel free to add yours here.

 ## Author